Zooce/zomb-file/README.md

 ## Macros

+If you've made it this far, you're _amazing_ and you're about to be _amazed_!
 Macros are the special sauce of ZOMB files.
 They allow you to write reusable values.
-Let's see an example:
+Let's see an example first:

 ```zomb
 $color = {